 STEAM encourages creative thinking and imagination, cultivating an open-minded approach and providing a healthy outlet to combat the stress that life sometimes throws at us.

 Just like STEM, a STEAM Education fosters soft skills and collaboration with learners, often working together as a team.
 This improves their confidence as a group leader, and a group member.

 STEAM helps kids develop empathy and social skills.
 Working together to solve problems requires kids to develop their own opinions while working to understand the perspectives and feelings of others.
 These are critical social emotional skills.

 At LEGO Education, we focus on developing whole student solutions that are accessible and relevant for all learners.
 Our hands-on learning solutions and STEAM lessons are designed to inspire interest in Science, Technology, Engineering, Arts and Math (STEAM), in students in preschool, elementary and middle school.
 LEGO Education reignites joy in learning by bringing purposeful play to the classroom with instructional methods and project-based learning proven to improve cognitive, social, emotional, creative, and physical learning outcomes.
 These playful, hands-on STEAM learning experiences lead to the development of the whole learner by being:

 - Socially interactive

-Students actively experiment and explore to gain, deepen, and apply new knowledge and skills essential to success in future education and careers.
+Students actively experiment in our STEAM lesson activities and explore to gain, deepen, and apply new knowledge and skills essential to success in future education and careers.
 They are encouraged to collaborate as they iterate on their solutions to open-ended tasks, facilitated and guided by their teacher.
 Explore our products.